bestia-dev/database_web_ui_on_server/README.md

 I will use the knowledge from the last tutorial to deploy this all to my Google VM.
 I will restrict the access to this web app, so only I can modify the webpage_hits.
 But this will not be part of the tutorial.

-## Outro

-In the next tutorial we will code some WASM/Webassembly code for the browser.
-The mixing of presentation and data will happen on the client.

-This is all for today.
-Thank you for watching and see you next time.
-Find my code and tutorials on bestia.dev or github.

 ## cargo crev reviews and advisory